 Chemistry is a practical subject and, at Eastbourne College, a large emphasis is placed on learning through observation and interpretation of experimental work.
 By encouraging pupils to learn through experiment and their own experience we aim to inform, stimulate and challenge pupils of all abilities and to provide them with opportunities to improve skills, both mental and practical, that will be invaluable to them in everyday life.

 “The chemists are a strange class of mortals, impelled by an almost maniacal impulse to seek their pleasures among smoke and vapour, soot and flames, poisons and poverty – yet among all these evils, I seem to live so sweetly that I would rather die than change places with the King of Persia.”

 The Chemistry Department at Eastbourne College enjoys state-of-the-art facilities and is proud to deliver this traditional subject in a most modern and up-to-date fashion from the top floor of the College’s impressive science centre.

 At GCSE all pupils study for either a GCSE in chemistry or the trilogy GCSE science qualification.
-Over the last five years, the Chemistry Department has achieved an average of 90 per cent A*- A (or equivalent) at GCSE.
+Over the last six years, the Chemistry Department has achieved an average of 97 per cent A*- A (or equivalent 9-7) at GCSE.

-Typically, 30-40 sixth form pupils opt for chemistry at A-level ,and each year several candidates studying A-level chemistry have been awarded places at Cambridge or Oxford with many others going onto to study science-based courses at other top universities including Bristol, Durham and Imperial College.
-The department’s A-level results are excellent: on average, over the last six years, around two in four pupils achieve A* or A grades.
+Typically, 30-40 sixth form pupils opt for chemistry at A-level, and each year several candidates studying A-level chemistry have been awarded places at Cambridge or Oxford with many others going onto to study science-based courses at other top universities including Bristol, Durham and Imperial College.
+The department’s A-level results are excellent: on average, over the last seven years, over two in four pupils achieve A* or A grades.

 Beyond the Classroom